vincentleeuwen/python-cooking-with-objects/README.md

 If you fanatically start to document everything right from the start you might end up spending a lot of your energy in documenting things that you may throw away a couple of hours later.
 Our supply of energy is limited.

-The Python ecosystem has a very nice tool to help us writing documentation, it's called Sphinx.
-Sphinx is also used by Python itself for its documentation, see: https://docs.python.org/3/

-Python makes a difference between comments and so called docstrings.
+For documentation purposes Python makes a difference between comments and so called docstrings:

-## 1. Comments
+### 1. Comments

 Comments you have already seen in the code from earlier parts: